openjdk/babylon-docs/site/articles/code-models.md

 operation have been appended to `^block_2`.
 Finally `^block_3` contains the same operations in the prior model that occur after the `java.cexpression` operation.

-The last operations in each body of the `java.cexpression` operation, `yield` operations, are replaced with a branch operations.
+The last operation in each body of the `java.cexpression` operation, `yield` operations, are replaced with a branch operations.
 The entry block branches conditionally to a _successor_ block, either `^block_1` or `^block_2` based on its boolean operand.
 Both of those blocks branch unconditionally to